habitat-sh/core-plans-rfcs/_RFCs/0007-deprecating-packages.md

 Here are few alternatives:

 * Removing unsupported software completely from Builder - this would break anyone who depends on the software and cannot upgrade at this time.
 If there is at least one successful build of the software, we should preserve it on Builder for those who must use it, while indicating that it is deprecated and users should upgrade as soon as they can.
+Setting the plan as "private" makes the plan unsearchable, but still downloadable by those who are already using it.
 * Keep a cache of downloaded software packages - this would seem to get us around download links being removed (which is what happened with jre9/jdk9), but would necessitate a lot more storage and feature work on the part of Builder.
 Even if we did this, it would not get us around the fact that the software is no longer supported by the author/manufacturer.

 # Unresolved questions